ito-soft-design/ladder_drive/README.md

 >
 ```

-After uploaded the program, it becomes in to console mode.
+After uploading the program, it becomes in to console mode.
 You can read and write a device by entering commands.

 Use the r command if you want to read devices.